Man of Steel (film): Plot

-Zod deploys his most powerful terraforming device, the World Engine, which severely damages Metropolis and risks humanity's extinction.
-Clark, now dubbed as "Superman," destroys the terraforming platform while the military launches an attack on the Black Zero, sending Zod's troops back to the Phantom Zone.
-With the ship destroyed and Krypton's only hope of revival gone, Zod vows to destroy Earth and its inhabitants out of revenge.
-The two Kryptonians engage in a lengthy battle across Metropolis, which concludes when Superman is forced to kill Zod as he attacks a family trapped in a train station.
+Zod's science officer, Jax-Ur, discovers Jor-El hid the codex's information within Clark's genes.
+Zod plans on fatally extracting it.
+He deploys his most powerful xenoforming device, the World Engine, which severely damages Metropolis.
+Clark, now dubbed "Superman," destroys the xenoforming platform while the military launches an attack on Zod's primary vessel, utilizing Clark's pod to create a singularity.
+The attack is successful, sending Zod's troops back to the Phantom Zone.
+With his ship destroyed and Krypton's only hope of revival gone, a vengeful Zod vows to destroy Earth and its inhabitants.
+He and Clark engage in a cataclysmic battle across Metropolis, which concludes when Clark is forced to kill Zod as he attacks a family trapped in a train station.

-Sometime later, Superman persuades the government to let him act independently, under the condition he does not turn against humanity.
-To gain covert access to dangerous situations, he takes a job under his civilian identity, Clark Kent, as a reporter for the Daily Planet.
+Sometime later, Clark, as Superman, persuades the government to let him act independently, promising not to turn against humanity.
+To gain covert access to dangerous situations, Clark takes a job reporting for the Daily Planet alongside Lois.